AnuraNet/AnuraBot/README.md

 A new config file should appear in this folder and the program will stop after that.
 Then edit the file (it's usally called `config.ini`) and start the jar again.

+You may want to interact with the bot.
+To do this you have to assign yourself a permission.
+After the first run go to the database table `ts_user`, search for your `uid` (The unique id of your Teamspeak identity) and set the `permission` column to `1`.
+Restart and enjoy controlling the bot via chat.

 Congratulations your bot is now up and running.
 If you encounter any issues feel free to report them.